-Touch up any damaged paint, and coat areas that may rust with corrosion inhibitor.
+Touch up any damaged paint, and coat areas that may rust with corrosion inhibitor, or equivalent.
 Lubricate controls with a silicone spray lubricant.

-Do not apply water or corrosion inhibitor directly to the electrical components under the engine cover, such as the AC generator, HO2S sensor, or the AC generator belt.
+Do not apply water or corrosion inhibitor directly to the electrical components under the engine cover, such as the AC generator, HO2S sensor, the AC generator belt, or timing belt.
 If water or corrosion inhibitor penetrates these components, they may be damaged.
 Before applying a corrosion inhibitor, cover the AC generator, belt and HO2S sensor with a protective material to prevent damage.